Pupil Premium Grants

 We believe that all children are entitled to achieve their full potential and should be given the opportunity to acquire the knowledge and skills relevant to adult life in a rapidly changing world.
 They should be encouraged to develop their independence and self-respect together with a positive approach to learning.

-This year we expect to receive £10,560 based on £1,900 for CLA (Child who is Looked after by the Authority) and £1,320 for other eligible pupils.
-Pupil premium children make up slightly less then 6% of the pupil population.
+This year we expect to receive £15,524 based on £1,320 for eligible pupils.
+Pupil premium children make up 7% of the pupil population.
 It is important that parents inform the school if their child/children qualify for free school meals as they will benefit from extra funding from the Government.

 The qualifying benefits to receive free school meals are: